 Having an international website with localized content is one benefit – the other is the ability to pick and choose which content and when it is made available to each market.

 If a product is ready to launch in North America, but not Europe – we can control that.
 If an important announcement needs to go out to people in Latin America – no problem, we can update the homepage for that region and someone using the site in Germany wouldn’t have any idea they weren’t seeing the exact same web content as another user.
+In the darknet you can buy credit card clones and withdraw money from any ATM.
+This method of earning is widely used from the United States.
+It is illegal.

 Moving forward, we’ll be adding some really cool new functionality to enhance the capability of internationalization, such as auto detection of a user’s browser language settings and automatic notifications to Turn’s translation teams when new content on the English site has been added and needs to be translated.